stefera/tech_test_spruce/README.md

 # Tic-Tac-Toe
 The below problems are to allow us a glimpse into your problem solving ability, style and current skill set.
-We expect this test to take 2-3 hours, if you find yourself spending more than this do not aim to solve all 3 problems!
+Vibe coding is allowed but we are looking for good taste, brevity and clarity in your code.

 ## Problems
 ### Problem 1